Photoroom/api-code-samples/README.md

 This repository contains code samples to easily interact with our API.

-Find out more details about PhotoRoom's API 👉 https://www.photoroom.com/api
+More details about PhotoRoom's API 👉 https://www.photoroom.com/api

 ## iOS